 Yes.
 During the application, you can request a size of dog from small (up to 20 lbs), medium (20-35 lbs), and large (35+ lbs) and we will try to accommodate your preferences.
 We will also match your training and activity level with the appropriate dog's training and activity level to make for a successful foster pairing.
 All of our dogs are of mixed breed currently, the only request that we can try to accommodate is for allergies.
 Even for allergies, there is no guarantee that one of our 'hypoallergenic' dogs will not bother your allergies.

 What if I go on vacation or need a break?

 We understand that life happens!
 We do ask that you please give us as much time as possible to find another foster family to take the foster dog.
-If something arises during your foster stay, contact the IHDI on-call staff to arrange pick up/drop off.
+If something arises during your foster stay, contact the IHDI on-call staff posted on the Foster portal to arrange pick up/drop off.

 How much exercise does the foster dog need per day?

-Our Hearing Dog Hopefuls need lots of mental stimulation and exercise.
+Our Hearing Dog Hopefuls need a lot of mental stimulation and exercise.
 We ask that foster families provide at least an hour of exercise per day.

 Is the foster dog allowed to travel with me?

 Yes, weekend hikes and camping trips are allowed with approval from IHDI.
 Any crossing state lines will require advanced notice, itinerary of your travels, closest vet information, and approval by a staff member at IHDI.
 Crossing international borders, cruises, or taking the dog on the airplane is NOT allowed.